ludvigla/semla/README.md

 `semla` is an R package that collects useful tools for Spatially Resolved Transcriptomics data analysis and visualization.

-If you are visiting our Github page, please find more information at our package [website](https://ludvigla.github.io/semla/)

-Here you can find documentation of functions together with examples on how to use them, as well as tutorials showing how to use `semla` for analysis of 10x Visium data.
+If you are visiting our Github page, please find more information at our package [website](https://ludvigla.github.io/semla/).
+Here, you can find documentation of functions together with examples on how to use them, as well as tutorials showing how to use `semla` for analysis and visualization of 10x Visium data.

 ## Installation